Alcohol Rehab: What You Need to Know

 Like other diseases, alcoholism is progressive.
-Many future alcoholics do not start out drinking that way.
-Instead, they may enjoy drinks with friends, finding that they enjoy the effects.
+Many future alcoholics do not drink alcoholically at first.
+Instead, they may have drinks with friends, finding that they enjoy the effects.
 Over time, their drinking becomes heavier and more frequent and they begin to display the warning signs and consequences of alcoholism.

 Consequences of Alcohol